hussrepo/debloatwindows/README.md

 Originally created for VBPS

 ## Purpose
-debloatwindows removes applications not typically needed in a school environement.
+`debloatwindows` removes applications that are typically not needed in a school environment.

 ## How to Use
-Run the debloatwindows script as an administrator.
+Run the `debloatwindows` script as an administrator.